custom-components/ble_monitor/docs/config_params.md

 ### hci_interface (YAML only)

-   (positive integer or list of positive integers)(Optional) Like the previous option `bt_interface`, this parameter is also used to select the bt-interface of your Home Assistant host.
+   (positive integer or list of positive integers)(Optional) Like the previous option `bt_interface`, this parameter can also be used to select the bt-interface of your Home Assistant host.
 It is however strongly advised to use the `bt_interface` option and not this `hci_interface` option, as the hci number can change, e.g. when plugging in a dongle.
 However, due to backwards compatibility, this option is still available.
 Use 0 for hci0, 1 for hci1 and so on.
 On most systems, the interface is hci0.
 In addition, if you need to collect data from several interfaces, you can specify a list of interfaces:

 ```yaml
 ble_monitor: